psu-epl/psu-epl.github.com/index.md

 {% include machines.html %}

 # Lab Status
-The lab is currently closed to the public.
-You will need to reserve a workstation for access.
+The lab is currently open to the Portland State students from any department.
-{% comment %}

 The lab is also open to the greater Portland community members by invitation only.
-{% endcomment %}

 # Frequently Visited
 Here are some links to commonly visited pages: